f3d0r/aspace-api-docs/source/includes/_errors.md

 23 | Pin expired - An expired PIN was sent as part of the request during the authentication.
 A new PIN must be requested and used. | 403
-24 | Invalid Spot ID - No parking spots exist with the given Spot ID exist in the database. | 404 25 | Invalid Spot or Block ID - No parking spots exist with both the given Spot and Block IDs in the database. | 404
+24 | Invalid Spot ID - No parking spots exist with the given Spot ID exist in the database. | 404 25 | Invalid Spot or Block ID - No parking spots exist with both the given Spot and Block IDs in the database. | 404 26 | Invalid Permission - The permission that you requested or used is not a registered/valid permission. | 200

 The aspace API uses the following custom success codes indicating behavior that is intended: